Akua Reindorf KC

 • Large scale investigations into sensitive and controversial internal matters for the University of Cambridge, a University of Oxford college and the University of Warwick.

-• Investigating and reviewing a University’s approach to allegations of antisemitism in the context of its adoption of the IHRA definition of antisemitism and its obligations to uphold freedom of speech and academic freedom.
+• Investigating and reviewing a university’s approach to allegations of antisemitism in the context of its adoption of the IHRA definition of antisemitism and its obligations to uphold freedom of speech and academic freedom.

 • Investigating and reviewing a College’s approach to allegations of sexual harassment following a high profile incident involving a senior leader, and drafting a new sexual harassment policy.